jfabry-noc/TootSharp/README.md

 - Posting new text-based content.
 - Viewing home, local, and federated timelines with caching.
-- Favoriting boosting, and replying to content from said timelines.
+- Favoriting, boosting, and replying to content from said timelines.
 - Viewing notifications.

 ### Potential Goals